Nordson (NASDAQ:NDSN) Updates FY 2021 Earnings Guidance

-Several research firms have weighed in on NDSN.
-TheStreet upgraded shares of Nordson from a c+ rating to a b rating in a research report on Monday, February 22nd.
-DA Davidson lifted their price objective on shares of Nordson from $225.00 to $235.00 and gave the stock a buy rating in a research note on Wednesday, March 31st.
-Zacks Investment Research lowered shares of Nordson from a buy rating to a hold rating and set a $203.00 price objective on the stock. in a research note on Friday, February 26th.
-Morgan Stanley started coverage on shares of Nordson in a research note on Wednesday, March 31st.
-They set an equal weight rating and a $220.00 price objective on the stock.
-Finally, Wells Fargo & Company lifted their price objective on shares of Nordson from $220.00 to $230.00 and gave the stock an overweight rating in a research note on Tuesday, March 2nd.
-Three analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Nordson currently has an average rating of Buy and a consensus price target of $222.00.
+Several brokerages recently weighed in on NDSN.
+TheStreet raised shares of Nordson from a c+ rating to a b rating in a report on Monday, February 22nd.
+DA Davidson raised their target price on shares of Nordson from $235.00 to $250.00 and gave the company a buy rating in a report on Wednesday, May 26th.
+Morgan Stanley raised their target price on shares of Nordson from $220.00 to $230.00 and gave the company an equal weight rating in a report on Wednesday, May 26th.
+Seaport Res Ptn reissued a neutral rating on shares of Nordson in a report on Tuesday, May 25th.
+Finally, Zacks Investment Research raised shares of Nordson from a hold rating to a buy rating and set a $235.00 price objective on the stock in a report on Friday.
+Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The company presently has an average rating of Buy and a consensus target price of $240.00.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 8th.
-Stockholders of record on Tuesday, May 25th will be issued a $0.39 dividend.
-The ex-dividend date is Monday, May 24th.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.73%.
-Nordson’s dividend payout ratio (DPR) is presently 28.47%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 8th.
+Investors of record on Tuesday, May 25th will be given a $0.39 dividend.
+The ex-dividend date of this dividend is Monday, May 24th.
+This represents a $1.56 dividend on an annualized basis and a yield of 0.70%.
+Nordson’s dividend payout ratio (DPR) is 28.47%.

-In other news, EVP Shelly Peet sold 9,100 shares of Nordson stock in a transaction that occurred on Monday, March 15th.
-The shares were sold at an average price of $206.87, for a total value of $1,882,517.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Jeffrey A. Pembroke sold 5,388 shares of Nordson stock in a transaction that occurred on Wednesday, March 3rd.
-The shares were sold at an average price of $195.06, for a total transaction of $1,050,983.28.
-Following the completion of the sale, the executive vice president now owns 15,517 shares in the company, valued at $3,026,746.02.
+In other Nordson news, VP Gina A. Beredo sold 9,293 shares of the business’s stock in a transaction on Wednesday, May 26th.
+The shares were sold at an average price of $214.18, for a total transaction of $1,990,374.74.
+Following the sale, the vice president now directly owns 8,915 shares in the company, valued at approximately $1,909,414.70.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, VP Gina A. Beredo sold 4,100 shares of the business’s stock in a transaction on Monday, March 15th.
+The stock was sold at an average price of $207.13, for a total transaction of $849,233.00.
+Following the sale, the vice president now owns 7,615 shares in the company, valued at $1,577,294.95.
 The disclosure for this sale can be found here.
-Insiders sold 19,779 shares of company stock worth $4,021,255 over the last quarter.
-0.87% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 29,072 shares of company stock worth $6,011,630.
+0.87% of the stock is currently owned by insiders.

 Nordson Corporation engineers, manufactures, and markets products and systems to dispense, apply, and control adhesives, coatings, polymers, sealants, biomaterials, and other fluids worldwide.
 It operates through two segments, Industrial Precision Solutions (IPS) and Advanced Technology Solutions (ATS).